 Both male and female adults and some young people may use the internet to harm children.
 Some do this by looking at, taking and/or distributing photographs and video images on the internet of children naked, in sexual poses and/or being sexually abused.

 Children and young people should be supported to understand that when they use digital technology they should not give out personal information, particularly their name, address or school, mobile phone numbers to anyone they do not know or trust: this particularly includes social networking and online gaming sites.
 If they have been asked for such information, they should always check with their parent or other trusted adult before providing such details.
 It is also important that they understand why they must take a parent or trusted adult with them if they meet someone face to face whom they have only previously met on-line.

 Children and young people should be warned about the risks of taking sexually explicit pictures of themselves and sharing them on the internet or by text.
 It is essential, therefore, that young people understand the legal implications and the risks they are taking.
-The initial risk posed by sexting may come from peers, friends and others in their social network who may share the images.
-Once an image has been sent, it is then out of your control, it could be shared with others or posted elsewhere online.
+The initial risk posed by sexting or sharing nude and semi-nudes may come from peers, friends and others in their social network who may share the images.
+However, once an image has been sent, it can then be shared with others or posted online.
 The Criminal Justice and Courts Act (2015) introduced the offence of Revenge Porn where intimate images are shared with the intent to cause distress to the specific victim.